 You might recall that we spoke with Fane in a recent event we hosted with Wi-Fi NOW.
-For this conversation, we wanted to home in on the challenges TELUS has faced in home internet, the new approach to WiFi support that they’re helping to pioneer, and how they expect that to change WiFi conversations both for the TELUS team and customers alike.
+For this conversation, we wanted to home in on the challenges TELUS has faced in home internet, the new approach to WiFi support for ISPs that they’re helping to pioneer, and how they expect that to change WiFi conversations both for the TELUS team and customers alike.

 So let’s get started.

 First things first.
 Tell us a bit about TELUS and your role there.

 What’s the biggest challenge TELUS faces in the home internet space?

 I’d say our biggest challenge in the home internet space is the continued extension of how we define our services since WiFi has evolved.
 Customers understandably cite internet issues when something isn’t working as expected, regardless of the root cause—but as the complexity of (and dependence on) WiFi networks has grown, so has the likelihood that WiFi is the culprit for the symptom a customer is experiencing.